 Innocent citizens are wrongfully convicted through false testimony, false confessions, misidentifications by eye witnesses, illegal acts perpetrated by corrupt police officers and prosecutors and a lack of a citizen's proper legal representation.
 This occurs on a regular basis throughout the country but disproportionately so in Chicago.
 Professional, experienced legal representation is essential to appeal this case, the cost of which is now beyond our means.

 Attorney Jennifer Bonjean has agreed to come on board and is ready, willing and able to represent me with my appeal.
 Her fee is $20,000.
 Your generous donations to date are $13,400 (thank you!) which we have paid her as a retainer so she can begin the work, which leaves a balance due for her legal services of $6,600.
-Therefore, l am humbling requesting donations to try and raise these funds as soon as possible.
-We have already received one generous donation of $5,000 from an Illinois citizen who firmly believes in and supports my plight.
-Being imprisoned for 39 long years and counting, for a crime I am completely innocent of, cries out for justice.
+Therefore, l am humbling requesting donations to try and raise the final balance due as soon as possible.
+In additional to the generous donations received to date, I have also contributed $1600 of my Federal Stimulous money to the fund.
+Being imprisoned for 40 years and counting, for a crime I am completely innocent of, cries out for justice.
 Any donations received, large or small, will go directly to the attorney's fee and will help rectify this travesty of justice.
 Donations can be made on this page through the options listed below.

 If you have any questions about my case or the funds needed to continue to fight this case, you can contact us here.